 Get Started With Data Grid and Views

 Introduces the Grid Control and its data presentation formats - Views.
-You will learn about the capabilities provided by Views, how to switch between Views, provide data, and customize the layout of columns, bands and card fields.
+You will learn about the main features of Views, and how to switch between Views, supply data, and customize the layout of columns, bands, and card fields.

-Demonstrates visual elements that the Grid Control and its Views are composed of.
+Illustrates the visual elements of the Grid Control and its Views.

 Bind to Data